Article last updated: September 2018 by Oskar Faarkrog, ISSA Certified Trainer

 How to Do the Perfect Diamond Push Up

-- Descend slowly while keeping elbows close to your body.
-Make sure you go ALL THE WAY DOWN.
+- Descend slowly while keeping elbows close to your sides.

 The top and bottom position of the diamond push up should look similar to the pictures below.